 Selected topics in City and Regional Planning (BYG640)

-The predominantly project-based course addresses a number of safety and security challenges for people in the city It seeks to understand how physical and digital planning solutions can minimize safety issues, risk and threats, whilst providing a return to society
+The predominantly project-based course addresses a number of environmental, social and economic urban challenges.
+It seeks to understand how different planning solutions can support urban resilience by minimizing risks and threats, whilst providing a return to society.

 Facts